 ABM is no longer the custodial service for McNeese.
 A different company, HHS, has taken over as the custodial service for McNeese.
 In February 2023, HHS did their first quarterly review with McNeese.
 The file entitled "HHS McNeese Quarterly Review 1Q 2023" highlights their goals and needs that came to light in the first 90 days of the service contract.
-The top three items were to focus on floor care work, focus on communication with MSU leadership, and to focus on getting fully staffed.
+The top three items were to focus on floor care work, focus on communication with McNeese leadership, and to focus on getting fully staffed.

+The file entitled "McNeese Quarterly Review 1Q 2024" is the latest report from HHS, our custodial service contractor.
+The pictures in this presentation highlight their achievements and the level of their work in the last quarter.

-Custodial Satisfaction Survey Discussion 2018 [PDF 170 KB 6/17/20] HHS McNeese Quarterly Review 1Q 2023 [PPTX 102,203 KB 7/5/23] McNeese ABM QRC 20 Nov 2019 [PPTX 3,037 KB 8/4/21] McNeese ABM QRC Feb 2022 [PPTX 3,225 KB 7/5/22]
+Custodial Satisfaction Survey Discussion 2018 [PDF 170 KB 6/17/20]

+HHS McNeese Quarterly Review 1Q 2023 [PPTX 102,203 KB 7/5/23]

+McNeese ABM QRC 20 Nov 2019 [PPTX 3,037 KB 8/4/21]

+McNeese ABM QRC Feb 2022 [PPTX 3,225 KB 7/5/22]